Note: Queen of the Mississippi was refurbished and renamed American Heritage in 2022.

 I’m heading north on the Big Muddy aboard American Cruise Line’s Queen of the Mississippi.
-Our 7-night Mississippi River cruise begins in New Orleans with a night of jazz on Bourbon Street and will end with a night of blues along Beale Street in Memphis.
+Our seven-night Mississippi River cruise began in New Orleans with a night of jazz on Bourbon Street.

 In an 1880’s converted bank building, The Whitney was charming and the staff and service exceeded my expectations.
 Breakfast wasn’t so special, but you’re in New Orleans!
 Hop on the Garden District street car to La Madeleine’s for a local New Orleans full breakfast, under $12.

 At 10:30am, the motor coach picked up all 44 of us at the hotel for a short ride to the busy riverfront.
 As our bus lumbered through the narrow New Orleans roads to the port, I had my first glimpse of the Queen of the Mississippi.

 Welcome aboard Queen of the Mississippi